george-hawkins/arf-drone/final-assembly.md

 Above the GPS base after inserting mast with epoxy.
 Excess epoxy cleaned off with tissue.
 Note: epoxy is very toxic, do not get in eyes and clean off skin.

 Doing the epoxying at this stage meant I could get leaving this to dry overnight out of the way at the same time as clamping the Pixhawk.
 In retrospect I'd leave the Pixhawk clamped one evening and do the rest of the assembly the next day, doing the mast setup as the last part (see below where I add the GPS module itself - both this and adding the mast here were done prematurely).
 I'd add the GPS module to the top component of the mast as one of the last steps on the next day and have everything else ready (mast cleaned and base cleaned and lower mast end sandpapered) but only do the actual epoxying before going to bed.

+So I'd move attaching the base of the mast to be the very first thing I do (before attaching the damping platform) but move everything else to do with it to the end.

 Here I used a suitable UHU epoxy but I later bought [J-B Weld epoxy](https://www.amazon.co.uk/dp/B0006O1ICE) as (like 3M VHB tape) it seems to be considered a standard component of the drone builder's toolkit and is noted for creating extremely tough and robust bonds.